 In the web interface (i.e. http://127.0.0.1:3000) navigate to the Gear icon, and click Datasources.
 Click add, and then point to what will be our Default database.

 Each time we create a new graph or table in Grafana, this datasource will automatically be selected.
 We can then add more datasources, or change it by clicking Edit on the Chart and changing the datasource.

 Network Error: Bad Gateway(502) when testing your datasource, scroll up to the HTTP section and click on your address; it will change from gray to white indicating it has been selected.
 Save and retest and you should be good to go.

 Now you can start loading up the database(s) with performance stats from your VMware environment.
 For this task you can use your own scripts, or my vFlux Stats kit.

 About vFlux Stats (optional)

 Optionally, download my vFlux Stats Kit from github.
 These are PowerCLI scripts that connect to VMware vCenter Server and return performance data for virtual machines and ESXi hosts.
 The data is then written to your InfluxDB database, and served up by Grafana.
-Currently requires the scripts to be run from a Windows device with PowerShell 3.0 or later (PowerShell 5.1 preferred) and PowerCLI 6.5.1 or later (PowerCLI 10.x preferred).

 We can get details for the ESXi host, all virtual machines and even break out a single virtual machine.
 This example shows a single virtual machine for the past 6 hours.